IBM/deploy-graph-db-container/README.md

   * Create your lite Kubernetes cluster.
     ```
     $ bx cs cluster-create --name mycluster
+    Creating cluster...
+    The machine-type flag was not specified.
+So a free cluster will be created
+    Number of workers was not specified, using default: 1.
+    OK
     ```
     Note: It can take up to 15 minutes for the worker node machine to be ordered and for the cluster to be set up and provisioned.